Marcus0035/Portfolio/README.md

 ---

 ## 🚗 Fun Cars
-**Tech:** HTML, CSS, JavaScript, PHP, Google Calendar API, Email
+**Tech:** HTML, CSS, JavaScript, Google Calendar API
 Developed and deployed a responsive website for **fun-cars.cz**.
-Built with pure HTML, CSS, and JavaScript on the frontend, and PHP on the backend.
-Integrated **Google Calendar API** for scheduling and reservation management, along with **email notifications** for confirmations and new requests.
+Built with pure HTML, CSS, and JavaScript, featuring integration with the **Google Calendar API** for scheduling and reservation management, and **email notifications** for confirmations and new requests.
 Handled full deployment and hosting setup.
 📎 [Website](https://fun-cars.cz/)

 ---